 A meta-analysis of 20 randomized control trials that had a combined 1,593 patients found that the expulsion rate in the tamsulosin group was significantly higher than that of the control group for both distal ureteral stones (P < 0.00001) and proximal ureteral stones (P = 0.02).
 This meta-analysis found that tamsulosin decreased average time to expulsion by 3.36 days for proximal stones and 3.66 days for distal stones compared to the control group.
 However, one randomized control trial with 1,136 patients has shown that tamsulosin is not more effective than a placebo at increasing the likelihood of stone expulsion.
 This study had 81% spontaneous stone passage in the tamsulosin group compared to 80% spontaneous stone passage in the placebo group.
-A meta-analysis with a combined 1,283 patients comparing tamsulosin use to placebo in the ED showed that tamsulosin had a higher rate of stone expulsion (P < 0.001) and a decreased stone expulsion time (P = 0.02).
-In addition, the study found decreased need for analgesic therapy, hospitalization, and surgery following the initial ED visit.
-However, a different study, a prospective trial of 100 ED patients who were randomized to either 0.4 mg daily of tamsulosin or placebo for seven days, showed that there was no difference in proportion of stone passage after the seven days between tamsulosin and placebo.
+A meta-analysis with a combined 1,283 patients comparing tamsulosin use to placebo in the ED showed that tamsulosin had a higher rate of stone expulsion (P < 0.001) and a decreased stone expulsion time (P = 0.02).4 In addition, the study found decreased need for analgesic therapy, hospitalization, and surgery following the initial ED visit.4 However, a different study, a prospective trial of 100 ED patients who were randomized to either 0.4 mg daily of tamsulosin or placebo for seven days, showed that there was no difference in proportion of stone passage after the seven days between tamsulosin and placebo.5 option for urolithiasis, there is still need for additional investigation on the efficacy of tamsulosin in the acute setting in order to be justified for prescription from the emergency department.